ASPECT Lab

 We're always looking for motivated students interested in our research areas.

-The ASPECT Lab welcomes graduate and undergraduate students who are interested in political communication, computational social science, platform studies, and health/science communication.
+The ASPECT Lab welcomes graduate and undergraduate students interested in political communication, computational social science, platform studies, and health and science communication.

-Graduate students in the lab develop skills in computational research methods including large-scale data collection, content analysis, natural language processing, and statistical modeling.
-Students also gain experience with survey and experimental research designs.
+Graduate students develop skills in computational research methods including large-scale data collection, content analysis, natural language processing, and statistical modeling, alongside survey and experimental research design.

-Undergraduate research assistants contribute to ongoing projects and gain hands-on experience with academic research.
+Undergraduate research assistants contribute to ongoing projects and gain hands-on research experience.
 Positions are available on a rolling basis.

-If you're interested, please reach out directly with a brief description of your research interests and relevant experience.
+If you're interested, please reach out directly with a brief description of your interests and experience.

-Computational skills — experience with Python, R, or other programming languages for data collection and analysis
+Computational skills — experience with Python, R, or other languages for data collection and analysis.

-Research curiosity — genuine interest in understanding how communication platforms shape political and social behavior
+Research curiosity — genuine interest in how communication platforms shape political and social behavior.

-Methodological rigor — commitment to transparent, reproducible, and well-designed research
+Methodological rigor — commitment to transparent, reproducible, well-designed research.

 October 2025